 Fregate Island Private, Seychelles

-Travel 35 miles off the coast of Mahé, the largest of the Seychelles, and you'll find Fregate Island Private, a year-round paradise just 4 degrees south of the equator.
-The 16 villas, surrounded by dense flora and fauna, are made from local balau wood and each has a giant pool, Jacuzzi, and private dining pavilion.
+Travel 35 miles off the coast of Mahé, the largest of the Seychelles, and you'll find Fregate Island Private, a year-round paradise just four degrees south of the equator.
+The 16 villas, surrounded by dense flora and fauna, are made from local Balau wood and each has a giant pool, Jacuzzi, and private dining pavilion.
 Take your golf cart and scoot to different secluded beaches—just watch out for the 1,200 giant Aldabra tortoises that roam around.
 The island is also home to exotic birds and nesting Hawksbill turtles, which you can learn more about from the resident conservationists.
-Before you check out, ask to plant a tree or adopt a tortoise to contribute to the resort's sustained conservation efforts—and create a lasting memory of what was surely the best trip of your lives.
+Before you check out, ask to plant a tree or adopt a tortoise to contribute to the resort's sustained conservation efforts—and create a lasting memory of what will surely be the best trip of your lives.

 JW Marriott Venice Resort & Spa